 Child psychologists aim to understand, treat, and ultimately prevent emotional issues experienced by children.
 They work with both the child and their parents to plan an effective therapy process tailored to the child’s individual issues.

 Psychological therapy for children and infants can be used to explore what a child may be feeling or attempting to communicate.
 Child development and attachment theory can also be applied to better understand the concerns of young people.
-Child psychologists may use assessment, discussion, or observation of the child’s behavior within the therapy process.
+Child psychologists may use assessment, discussion, or observation of the child’s behaviour within the therapy process.

 Your child therapist

-At Prohealth Therapy, we acknowledge that every child is unique and that their issues, behaviors, and emotions may be influenced by a number of different contributing factors.
+At Prohealth Therapy, we acknowledge that every child is unique and that their issues, behaviours, and emotions may be influenced by a number of different contributing factors.
 Every child presenting with psychological issues will be treated as an individual by our qualified, professional child psychologists, who will tailor treatment to the specific needs of each child.
 Child psychologists will often invite family members to participate in the child’s treatment to provide support.

 What can you expect from a session with a child psychologist?

 A child psychologist will help you and your child to identify the cause of the issues they are experiencing within a safe space, where your child can feel understood.
-Cognitive behavioral therapy (CBT), parenting guidance, and both play and family therapies may be used to help address concerns regarding your child’s mood or behavior.
+Cognitive behavioural therapy (CBT), parenting guidance, and both play and family therapies may be used to help address concerns regarding your child’s mood or behaviour.
 Therapy sessions will take place weekly at the same time to establish routine and help your child to get the most out of each session.

 Your child will strengthen their communication skills and confidence levels throughout the therapy process, while also learning how to cope with any difficult feelings they may be experiencing.
 Benefits of the process can include an improvement in your child’s relationship with friends and family members.
 Plus a newly found opportunity for them to renew their focus on learning and living a happy childhood.